cauz-santos/Training/Day 7. SNP applications in Breeding - GWAS.md

 - `GENOME_GFF="reference.gff3"`
   (e.g., `GCF_000442705.2_EG11_genomic.gff` if using Elaeis guineensis EG11)

-### Step 4.1 — Make a BED of top SNPs
+**Make a BED of top SNPs:**

 We’ll map **Bonferroni-significant** hits (or top 20 if none pass) to genes.
 This script creates:

-- `top_snps.bed` — 0-based BED with SNP positions
+- top_snps.bed — BED coordinates of your strongest GWAS SNPs (Bonferroni-significant or top 20).
-- `genes.bed` — BED of gene features parsed from GFF3
+- genes.bed — BED coordinates of all genes parsed from your GFF3 with IDs/names/products.
+You’ll use these with BEDTools to find which genes overlap or are nearest to the top SNPs.

 ```bash
 vi 30_prepare_bed_for_annotation.sh